goblinfactory/konsole/realease-notes.md

 ### Fixed

-- ? fix bug when calling clear on bufferedWriter and crashing. (was not resetting Y position.)
+- fix bug when calling clear on bufferedWriter and crashing. (was not resetting Y position.)
+- fix bug, calling `refresh` on progress bar changing cursor position.

 ## [1.0.0.0] - 2016-03-04